ansys/pymotorcad/doc/source/user_guide/Motor-CAD_setup.rst

 .. note::
    The list can be filtered to find the required parameter.
-Typically, the automation parameter names are the same as the displayed name in the Motor-CAD interface, with spaces replaced by underscores e.g. for Pole Number the automation name is ``Pole_Number``.
+Typically, the automation parameter names are the same as the displayed name in the Motor-CAD interface, with spaces replaced by underscores for example: for Pole Number the automation name is ``Pole_Number``.

 For most parameters, the automation name can also be found by hovering the mouse over the input control or the parameter row in the output data sheet.
 The status bar shows a description of the parameter, followed by its automation name in curly brackets.

 For example, here the mouse is hovered over the magnetization radio group in the calculation tab,